shoaibsaikat/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 Once the Boot Camp software is downloaded, you can install it by executing `Setup.exe` or `\Drivers\Apple\BootCamp.msi` (`BootCamp64.msi` if present).

-### Installing Boot Camp 6 softare on unsupported machines
+### Installing Boot Camp 6 software on unsupported machines

 To get started, download the Brigadier utility from the following link: